Alesco Advisors LLC Sells 63,375 Shares of iShares Core S&P 500 ETF (NYSEARCA:IVV)

 Alesco Advisors LLC decreased its stake in iShares Core S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 4.2% during the 4th quarter, Holdings Channel reports.
 The firm owned 1,431,908 shares of the company’s stock after selling 63,375 shares during the quarter. iShares Core S&P 500 ETF makes up approximately 21.3% of Alesco Advisors LLC’s investment portfolio, making the stock its largest position.
 Alesco Advisors LLC’s holdings in iShares Core S&P 500 ETF were worth $550,153,000 as of its most recent filing with the Securities & Exchange Commission.

 Several other institutional investors have also modified their holdings of IVV.
-Pitti Group Wealth Management LLC raised its stake in shares of iShares Core S&P 500 ETF by 1.6% in the 3rd quarter.
-Pitti Group Wealth Management LLC now owns 3,282 shares of the company’s stock valued at $1,177,000 after acquiring an additional 53 shares during the period.
-Secure Asset Management LLC raised its stake in shares of iShares Core S&P 500 ETF by 45.4% in the 3rd quarter.
-Secure Asset Management LLC now owns 85,982 shares of the company’s stock valued at $30,837,000 after acquiring an additional 26,852 shares during the period.
-CRA Financial Services LLC raised its stake in shares of iShares Core S&P 500 ETF by 2.1% in the 3rd quarter.
-CRA Financial Services LLC now owns 20,609 shares of the company’s stock valued at $7,391,000 after acquiring an additional 417 shares during the period.
-Confluence Investment Management LLC purchased a new stake in shares of iShares Core S&P 500 ETF in the 4th quarter valued at approximately $436,000.
-Finally, Triumph Capital Management raised its stake in shares of iShares Core S&P 500 ETF by 53.5% in the 3rd quarter.
-Triumph Capital Management now owns 7,479 shares of the company’s stock valued at $2,682,000 after acquiring an additional 2,608 shares during the period.
+Pitti Group Wealth Management LLC raised its stake in iShares Core S&P 500 ETF by 1.6% during the third quarter.
+Pitti Group Wealth Management LLC now owns 3,282 shares of the company’s stock worth $1,177,000 after purchasing an additional 53 shares during the period.
+Secure Asset Management LLC raised its stake in iShares Core S&P 500 ETF by 45.4% during the third quarter.
+Secure Asset Management LLC now owns 85,982 shares of the company’s stock worth $30,837,000 after purchasing an additional 26,852 shares during the period.
+CRA Financial Services LLC raised its stake in iShares Core S&P 500 ETF by 2.1% during the third quarter.
+CRA Financial Services LLC now owns 20,609 shares of the company’s stock worth $7,391,000 after purchasing an additional 417 shares during the period.
+Confluence Investment Management LLC purchased a new position in iShares Core S&P 500 ETF during the fourth quarter worth about $436,000.
+Finally, Triumph Capital Management raised its stake in iShares Core S&P 500 ETF by 53.5% during the third quarter.
+Triumph Capital Management now owns 7,479 shares of the company’s stock worth $2,682,000 after purchasing an additional 2,608 shares during the period.

 About iShares Core S&P 500 ETF